weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 ![Monitoring and Observability](/img/blog/weaviate-1.14/monitoring-and-observability.png)

-One of the biggest challenges of running software in production, is to really understand what is happening under the hood at all times.
+One of the biggest challenges of running software in production is to understand what is happening under the hood.
-Which is especially important, when something is going wrong or we need to anticipate when more resources might be needed in advance.
+That is especially important when something goes wrong, or we need to anticipate in advance when more resources are required.

-![It doesn't work.... why?](/img/blog/weaviate-1.14/what-is-happening.jpg) Without such insight, we end up looking at the black box wondering what is going on.
+![It doesn't work.... why?](/img/blog/weaviate-1.14/what-is-happening.jpg) Without such insight, we end up looking at the black box, wondering what is going on.

 ### Announcement

-With Weaviate `1.14` you can get a lot more insight into the resources and the performance of differwent aspects of your Weaviate instance in Production.
+With Weaviate `1.14` you can get a lot more insight into the resources and the performance of different aspects of your Weaviate instance in Production.

 Now, you can expose Prometheus-compatible metrics for monitoring.
-Combine this with a standard Prometheus/Grafana setup to create visual dashboards for metrics around: latenticies, import speed, time spent on vector vs object storage, memory usage, and more.
+Combine this with a standard Prometheus/Grafana setup to create visual dashboards for metrics around latencies, import speed, time spent on vector vs object storage, memory usage, and more.

 <!-- TODO: replace the image link -->
 <!-- ![Importing Data into Weaviate](/img/weaviate-sample-dashboard-importing.png "Importing Data Into Weaviate") -->